leangjia/blender_docs/trunk/blender_docs/manual/files/import_export/collada.rst

    If not enabled the imported data will be rescaled according to the currently used unit system.
    If this option is enabled, then Blender will adjust itself to the unit system as provided by the Collada file.

 Armature Options
 ----------------

 Fix Leaf Bones
    Collada only records "joints" which is mostly similar to Blender's bone heads.
-   But when you import a Collada file then the bone ends are not defined.
+   But when you import a Collada file then the bone head/tail are not defined.
    This does not matter for connected bones where the bone parent only has one child.
    In that case the parent bone's end location is adjusted to the child's joint position.
    But especially for unconnected bones and for bones with more than one child we get an issue.

-   When the *Fix Leaf Bones* option is enabled then Blender tries to guess where the bone end of unconnected bones would best be placed.
-If the option is disabled, then the bone ends are placed at an offset along the Y axis.
-That is why bones often point towards the Y axis.
+   When the *Fix Leaf Bones* option is enabled then Blender tries to guess where the bone head/tail of unconnected bones would best be placed.
+   If the option is disabled, then the bone head/tail are placed at an offset along the Y axis. hat is why bones often point towards the Y axis.

 Find Bone Chains
    When a bone has multiple children, then it is not defined which (if any)